calbertogp/CH12/report-template.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1: In this model I was trying to predict risky loan applications so that they can be flagged while in the application process.
-  * Description of Model 1 Accuracy, Precision, and Recall scores.

-* Machine Learning Model 2:
+* Machine Learning Model 2: Same but with Random over fitting.
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Description of Models and diferences between 2nd and first: Recall for true-negatives increase 0.08 to .99 and false-positives decreases by .01 to 0.84.
+Accuracy also improved slightly to 0.9939 from 0.9918.

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
+* The second one with ROS increased 0.08 in true-negatives
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Yes, depending on the problem the 1 or 0 will have a different monetary value and importance tied to it.